blkluv/observli/README.md

       />
 </p>

 Observli is an open-source tool for event logging and application monitoring.
 It is designed to be easy to use, self-hosted, and extensible.
 It was born out of the need for a simple, purpose-built, event logging solution that is not Slack or Discord.
+For years, I've been sending my important SaaS alerts/logs to Slack, but I've always felt that it was a poor fit for the job.
+Slack is a great tool for communication, but it's not a great tool for event logging.

 ## Features